GRACE JONES PREMIERE JANUARY 2018

-The stage is where Grace Jones’ most extreme embodiments are realised and her theatrical imagination lets loose: this is where the musical of her life is played out.
+The stage is where Grace Jones’ most extreme embodiments are realised, where her theatrical imagination lets loose and the musical of her life is played out.
 The film includes unique performances of her iconic hits Slave To The Rhythm and Pull Up To The Bumper as well as more recent autobiographical tracks, Williams' Blood, This Is and Hurricane.
 These personal songs link to the film’s narrative that follows Grace on a holiday road trip across her native Jamaica, with her son Paulo and niece Chantal.
 Here the family’s roots and the story of her traumatic childhood are uncovered.

 Through the film Grace and her brothers Chris and Noel, raised for several years by their violent, disciplinarian step grandfather Mas P, attempt to understand and exorcise this formative experience.
 Meanwhile the sensuality of the island and its tropical splendours resonate a pleasure principal that has equally shaped Grace Jones’ appetite for life.